Projekt Melody: Twitch

 On March 7, 2020, Melody made her live streaming debut on Twitch, where she was partnered before her first stream was broadcast.
 By the stream's end, she had over 50,000 followers.

 On March 12, 2020, Twitch issued Melody a three-day suspension.
 Reddit users speculated on several possible reasons for her Twitch suspension, such as having a vibrator visible on her bed, skin becoming visible under her shirt when it clipped, linking to NSFW content, and hentai publisher Fakku providing sponsorship.
 On April 7, Twitch updated its nudity and attire policy, establishing new guidelines for acceptable levels of clothing coverage for all streamers on the website, including digital characters like Melody.
 On November 4, Twitch issued Melody a second suspension due to DigitrevX making a DMCA filing related to a copyright claim over Melody's usage of her model.
 The suspension was lifted the following day.

 On November 24, 2020, Melody announced the launch of VShojo, one of the first Western VTuber talent agencies.
 On September 24, 2021, Melody debuted a new Live2D-based character model.
+On July 22, 2025, Melody posted on social media that she would be leaving VShojo.